microsoft/vscode-react-native/README.md

 +  use_react_native!(:path => config[:reactNativePath], :hermes_enabled => true)
 ```

-After this changes you need to execute `pod install` in `ios` folder.
-And now you can use `Debug iOS Hermes - Experimental` launch configuration to debug iOS Hermes application:
+After this change you need to execute `pod install` command in `ios` folder.
+After that you can use `Debug iOS Hermes - Experimental` launch configuration to debug an iOS Hermes application:

 ```json
 {